blark/cli-phisher/README.md

 ## Instructions

 1. Setup the config.yml file with your email server configuration.
 The example configuration included should be self-explanatory.
-2. Next create an email template based on the included email.md, again it should be pretty straightforward.
+2. Next create an email template based on the included email.md, again the included example should be sufficient to illustrate how email templates work.
 3. Create text file containing target email addresses (one per line)
 3. Send a test with `python3 cli-phisher.py -t test.user@domain.com email.md` (note: `-t <email>` can be used multiple times)
 4. Once you're satisfied with the message to send to all targets use the `--send` option.
 The script will double check you really want to send them.

 ## Template notes

+When viewing the template in GitHub make sure you view it in raw mode because the front matter and comments get mangled by GitHub's Markdown interpreter.

-The UID is encrypted just to be sure that some smartypants that recognizes base64 won't be able to read them.
+UIDs are encrypted just to be sure that some smartypants that recognizes base64 won't be able to easily decipher them.
 You can generate a key like this:

 ```
 from os import urandom